Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments

 \subsection{Diffusion Forcing Transformer Baseline}

-Due to its claims of long term consistency and flexible inference abilities, for our baseline we chose a History-guided Diffusion Forcing training scheme, using latent diffusion with a CogVideoX-style transformer backbone, which we will call here DFoT \citep{song2025historyguidedvideodiffusion, chen2024diffusionforcingnexttokenprediction, yang2025cogvideoxtexttovideodiffusionmodels, rombach2022highresolutionimagesynthesislatent}.
+Due to its claims of long term consistency and flexible inference abilities, for our baseline we chose a History-guided Diffusion Forcing training scheme, using latent diffusion with a CogVideoX-style transformer backbone, which we refer to as DFoT \citep{song2025historyguidedvideodiffusion, chen2024diffusionforcingnexttokenprediction, yang2025cogvideoxtexttovideodiffusionmodels, rombach2022highresolutionimagesynthesislatent}.
 Models for state of the art video world modeling today have similar training formulas and architectures for the backbone~\citep{xiang2024pandorageneralworldmodel,genie3,oasis2024,agarwal2025cosmos}.
-We first trained a spatial downsampling VAE on frames of the MNIST-world data subsets, then pass input video frames through the VAE to form a latent representation before it reaches the diffusion model.
+We first train a spatial downsampling VAE on frames of each dataset, then pass input video frames through the VAE to form a latent representation before it reaches the diffusion model.

-Following the standard diffusion forcing training scheme, each frame during training is corrupted with independent gaussian noise, and the training target is to predict some form of the ground truth from these noisy frames. \cite{song2025historyguidedvideodiffusion} showed that using this training schedule allows for the history image frames to be prepended to the noisy frames as context in the same self attention window, with zero (or some minimal) noise level, called History Guidance.
+Following the standard diffusion forcing training scheme, each frame during training is corrupted with independently sampled gaussian noise, and the training target is to predict some form of the ground truth from these noisy frames.

-For DFoT models, unlike FloWM recurrent models, during training we make no distinction between observation and prediction frames, and train on length 70 sequences in the self-attention window, where each frame's tokens receive independent gaussian noise.
-During inference, we utilize History Guidance with 70 frames in the attention window to provide image context for consistent generation.
-Specifically, the 50 observation frames are given minimal noise, and the 20 prediction frames all begin at full noise; then the entire set of frames is passed through the model multiple times according to the scheduler to complete denoising the target frames to get clean frames as outputs.
-Specifically, each latent frame in the sequence $\mathbf{x}_t \in \mathbf{x}_\tau$ is assigned an independent noise level $k_t \in [0, 1]$.
+Specifically, during training, the full sequence is constructed as $\mathbf{x}_\tau = \{\mathbf{x}_t\}_{t=0}^{T-1}$, where each latent frame is assigned an independent noise level $k_t \in [0, 1]$.